 At times, your mood may fluctuate during your stay abroad.
 Assignments can be stressful at times.
 Treat your psychological state of mind the way you will take care of your body.
 Try to keep yourself calm, be with good friends and keep yourself busy in interesting activities.
 If required ask for help from a counselor or psychologist to talk about things leading you toward your anxiety and depression.

 Getting Lost in a Foreign Land

 Irrespective of how many maps you have a look at, you might end up losing your way in a crowded market or deserted lane.
 Do not panic in these scenarios.

 You need to be prepared for any sort of adventure across the city with handy maps.
-Have helpful phrases written down in the local language concerning your situation.
+Make sure that helpful phrases are written down in the local language concerning your situation.
 For example, “Help me, I am lost” or “Can you please direct me to the nearest hotel/ university/bus stop might help?”
 Travel guidebooks are particularly helpful and normally contain a section dedicated to this very problem.

-If you love travelling, keep a stash of emergency cash and some helpline numbers of locals to get rid of this kind of situation.
+If you love traveling, keep a stash of emergency cash and some helpline numbers of locals to get rid of this kind of situation.

 The fear of missing out takes a drastic turn for the worse when you are thousands of miles away from all your close ones.
-You feel you are missing out all the important actions that is happening all around you.
+You feel you are missing out all the important actions that are happening all around you.
 Spend less time browsing the internet.
-Spend lesser time in social media profiles and focus on a particular hobby.
+Spend lesser time on social media profiles and focus on a particular hobby.